AzharSindhi/MinkowskiEngineCuda13/README.md

 * The `--blas=openblas` flag is used to build with OpenBLAS support for optimal performance.
 * For troubleshooting or performance tuning, refer to the official [MinkowskiEngine documentation](https://github.com/NVIDIA/MinkowskiEngine).

+## References

+This repository is adapted from a version originally modified for **CUDA 12.8**.
+However, that version did not function correctly in my setup, likely due to the need for root permissions to install OpenBLAS (e.g., using `sudo apt install build-essential python3-dev libopenblas-dev`).
+Additionally, issues persisted with **nvtx3**, even after following the recommended installation steps.

+The current repository provides an updated configuration intended to resolve both of these issues.

 ## Citing Minkowski Engine